sam20code/SpringBootProject-JobListing/README.md

 - View All Job Listings: The system provides an endpoint to retrieve all existing job listings in the database.
 - Search Jobs: Users can search for job listings based on specified keywords, such as required skills, job description, or job profile.
 ---
-## Technologies Used:
----
-- Spring Boot: For building the REST API and managing application components.
-- MongoDB: As the database to store job listings and enable fast retrieval using MongoDB's aggregation capabilities.